meilisearch/specifications/text/0028-indexing-csv.md

 #### API Endpoints

-> Each API endpoints mentioned above will now require a `text/csv` as `Content-Type` header to process CSV data.
+> Each API endpoints mentioned above will now require a `text/csv` as `Content-Type` header to be processed as CSV data.

-> ⚠ A missing Content-Type will be interpreted as `application/json` since it's the current behavior.
-Giving an `application/json` Content-Type leads to the same behavior.
+**As a developer, I want to upload a CSV payload of documents so that end-user can search them**

-#### Add or Replace Documents [📎](https://docs.meilisearch.com/reference/api/documents.html#add-or-replace-documents)
+**POST documents** `/indexes/:indexUid/documents`

 ```bash
 curl \